 - UWE Bristol’s Intellectual property and research: A guide for students and staff (PDF)

-- UWE Bristol’s IP policy (PDF)
+- UWE Bristol’s Intellectual property policy and regulations (PDF)

 - Innovation Disclosure form (PDF)